Welcome to the Counseling Center

 For information about how to manage associated distress, please visit the American Psychological Association page.

 Counseling Center Services

 Counseling Center services are free, confidential, and provided by trained professionals to currently enrolled Texas State students while classes are in session.

 Counseling Center Services include brief individual, group, and couples counseling, consultation and crisis response, and workshops about coping with stress and other mental health topics.

-Individual counseling is also available on a limited basis at the Round Rock campus.
-Click here for details.
+Individual counseling at the Round Rock Campus is also available on a limited basis.

 Texas State is committed to the holistic well-being of its students.
 In an effort to encourage Texas State students to call Emergency 911 in case of a drug or alcohol related medical emergency, a student will be granted amnesty from formal university disciplinary procedures if:

 -The student requested medical assistance in response to the possible alcohol or drug overdose of another person;

 -The student was the “first” person to make a request for medical assistance;